a minimalist's unit testing framework

 A whole ecosystem

-of tooling has grown up around clojure.test
+of tooling has grown up around clojure.test and to take advantage of

 that with expectations, we either need to develop compatible extensions to each

-and every tool or we need expectations to be compatible with clojure.test
+and every tool or we need expectations to be compatible with clojure.test.

 One of the big obstacles for that compatibility is that, by default, expectations